AMD-OSX/AMD_Vanilla/README.md

 - Place the required Kexts according to your system specs in your USB EFI kexts folder `EFI/EFI/CLOVER/kexts/Other/`
 - Done.

-- OpenCore: No default config is provided, only the required kernel patches.
-Please read the docs for OpenCore.
-Patches support version 0.5.2 here, https://files.amd-osx.com/OpenCore-0.5.2-RELEASE.zip
-- Read the Docs.
-Visit the Discord for support or read [this](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/) tutorial.

 ### Special Notes